Girls²

 Girls2 (pronounced "Girls Girls") is a Japanese idol girl group formed by LDH in 2019.
 The group consist of EXPG Studio graduates who starred in Takashi Miike's Girls × Heroine series.
+The group debuted in June 2019 with the release of their first single, "Daijyoubu."

 History

 Pre-debut: Girls × Heroine series

 In December 2015, Yuzuha Oda, previously a member of the idol girl group Amorecarina, participated in the TV Girls Drama Audition held by Ciao, Pucchigumi, and LDH, winning a starring role in the 2017 series Idol × Warrior Miracle Tunes! as Fuka Tachibana, a member of the girl group Miracle2.
 Oda performed and portrayed her character on television and music events with the rest of the Miracle2 members.
 When Idol × Warrior Miracle Tunes! became successful, LDH held the TV Girls Drama Audition in summer 2017 for the next installment of the series, Magical × Heroine Magimajo Pures!, which Momoka Sumitani, Misaki Tsuruya, Youka Ogawa, and Kurea Masuda had won starring roles as Rin Shirayuki, Mitsuki Hanamori, Shiori Hoshina, and Yuria Nijiiro.
 They released music for the series under the group name Magical2, portraying their characters on television.